 Having been born and educated in York followed by a degree in Genetics and Microbiology, James spent a number of years in Japan before returning and eventually training as a Remedial Massage Therapist.
-With his scientific background James joined the Northern Institute of Massage in 2007, and under the tutelage of many renowned practitioners (including Eddie Caldwell) he qualified as a Remedial Massage Therapist in 2008.
+With his scientific background James joined the Northern Institute of Massage in 2007, and under the tutelage of many renowned practitioners (including Eddie Caldwell) he qualified as a Remedial Massage Therapist in 2008, and then as an Advanced Remedial Massage therapist in 2014.
 At Hamlynn Health James now works alongside a number of other therapists including his mother who manages (owns) the clinic and who has been a Remedial Massage Therapist for over a decade.

 To extend the range of treatments he is able to offer, James is now studying to obtain a Diploma in Sports Therapy with the Society of Sports Therapists.